 - To impart knowledge and cultural awareness that allows students to develop a deeper understanding of the world we live in.

 - To develop a range of skills that are necessary in everyday contexts.

-- To raise interest, engagement and aspiration within the Social Science faculty; leading to students being motivated to succeed in Sociology, Psychology & Criminology.
+- To raise interest, engagement and aspiration within the Social Science department; leading to students being motivated to succeed in Sociology, Psychology & Criminology.

-- The ability to absorb and remember large quantities of information (such as different psychology studies) which can be applied to psychological issues.
+- The ability to absorb large quantities of information (such as different sociological concepts and studies).

-- Make, develop and sustain a well-supported argument, leading to a consistent conclusion.
+- Make, develop and sustain a persuasive and well supported argument.

 A Level Assessment Method: